-of the delegate (parties and unions).
+The more detail and clarification this theory acquires; the more it becomes conscious of itself, advances in the self-organisation of the struggle, gives itself an autonomous structure, connects internal relations and establishes links, the more it will renounce the false perspective of the delegate (parties and unions).
 The traditional function of the anarchist minority will diminish, and, losing its value, its revolutionary tension will increase.
 In fact, the aim of the anarchist movement is to contribute to the construction of a society in which there will no longer be exploitation.
 And exploitation no longer existing, there will no longer be a need for the political struggle, movements and consequently not even the anarchist movement.

 The final negation of the anarchist minority as such will not be the decision of a group or something that happens outside the minority.
 It will be the realisation of revolutionary tension in revolutionary totality, the liberated society.
-In this final phase, the movement of the exploited will realise its own theory (that will no longer differ from its practice), and through this realisation the vicissitudes of the anarchist minority will come to an end.
+In this final phase, the movement of the exploited will realise its own theory (that will no longer differ tension becomes construction.
+Theory increasingly takes form and begins to resemble practice more and more.